About The Wagner Journal

 Sir Antonio Pappano

-Established in 2007, The Wagner Journal is the world’s leading peer-reviewed periodical devoted exclusively to Wagner studies.
+Established in 2007, The Wagner Journal is the world’s leading periodical devoted exclusively to Wagner studies.
 Combining top-quality writing and high production values, the journal is required reading for anyone concerned with the Wagner phenomenon historically or in performance today.

 The journal aims to bring the questions surrounding the theory and practice of staging and performing Wagner to a wider audience, in that way furthering our understanding of his music dramas as theatre.